News & Updates

 Commitment

 We are strongly committed to continuously improving our work to ensure the best possible outcomes for young children and their families.
 We utilise contemporary research and knowledge about how young children learn and develop to provide a modern perspective on early learning.
-We support each child’s fundamental learning around literacy, numeracy, self-regulation, resilience and independence.
-We work to meet the highest standard of children’s health and safety and exceeding the minimum standards of compliance with regulatory frameworks.
+We support each child’s fundamental learning around

 The National Quality Framework